9:41 am: Charlotte used the open roster spot created by releasing Branham to re-sign Pat Connaughton, announcing the move on Twitter.

-The 22-year-old combo guard was traded twice at last week’s deadline.
-He was sent from Washington to Dallas as part of the eight-player Anthony Davis deal, then was rerouted from the Mavericks to Charlotte in exchange for Tyus Jones.
+The 22-year-old combo guard was traded at last week’s deadline.
+Washington initially agreed to send him to Dallas as part of the eight-player Anthony Davis deal, but the Mavericks expanded the trade to reroute him to Charlotte in exchange for Tyus Jones.

 Branham had a limited role with the Wizards this season, appearing in 28 games, all as a reserve.
 He averaged 4.6 points and 1.6 rebounds in 9.8 minutes per night with .473/.378/.824 shooting splits.